-Ilari Frantsi teaches Pathway courses on preparatory mathematics, mathematical economics, and economics.
-He teaches students from all over the world, conducting his lesson via Zoom.
+Pathway teacher Ilari Frantsi handles Pathway courses on preparatory mathematics, mathematical economics, and economics.
+He teaches students from all over the world, conducting his lessons via Zoom.
 Additionally, he uses our online learning tool Claned to communicate with the students.
 In this article, we sat with Ilari to discuss his experience teaching the Pathway to Finland courses.

 Why pathway to Finland?